BhanukaRajk/SCS2205_Assignment_3/README.txt

 > Type one of the below commands in terminal

-...20001411> python server.py
+>>> python server.py
         OR

-...20001411> py server.py
+>>> py server.py

 > Server will start and display,

-    Server socket successfully connected
+    Server socket successfully created
-    2728 and hostname binded to the socket
-    Now Socket is listening
+    2728 (Port) and 127.0.0.1 (Hostname) binded to the socket Socket is listening for a request